GrenderG/grenderg.github.io/_posts/2015-05-16-snippet_2_is_service_running.markdown

 published: true
 ---

-The second snippet is... *drum roll* How to know if a service is running in Android!
+The second snippet is... -drum roll- How to know if a service is running in Android!

 Check this:
 {% highlight java %}
-private boolean isMyServiceRunning(Class<?> serviceClass) {
+public boolean isMyServiceRunning(Class<?> serviceClass) {
     ActivityManager manager = (ActivityManager) getActivity().getSystemService(Context.ACTIVITY_SERVICE);
     for (ActivityManager.RunningServiceInfo service : manager.getRunningServices(Integer.MAX_VALUE)) {
         if (serviceClass.getName().equals(service.service.getClassName())) {